Skip to main content

 FAQ

-Avalanche (highest interest rate first) always costs the least interest and is usually fastest, so it's the mathematically optimal choice.
-Snowball (smallest balance first) clears individual debts sooner, which can be more motivating.
-If the interest difference between them is small, the best method is simply the one you'll actually stick with.
+Avalanche (highest interest rate first) always costs the least interest and is usually fastest, so it's the mathematically optimal order.
+Snowball (smallest balance first) clears individual debts sooner, which many people find more motivating.
+When the interest gap between them is small — this calculator shows you exactly how small — the method you'll consistently stick with matters more than the math.

 Related calculators